onjara/optic/README.md

 Field|Description
 -----|-----------
-msg| The primary content of the log event metadata| Supporting data, in one or more additional data items dateTime| When the log record was created level| The log level of the event logger| The name of the logger which generated the event
+msg| The primary content of the log event of any type metadata| Supporting data, in one or more additional data items of any type dateTime| When the log record was created level| The log level of the event logger| The name of the logger which generated the event